glennj/exercism.io/jq/meetup/README.md

 - 18th (eighteenth)
 - 19th (nineteenth)

-So there are seven numbers ending in '-teen'.
-And there are also seven weekdays (Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday).
-Therefore, it is guaranteed that each day of the week (Monday, Tuesday, ...) will have exactly one numbered day ending with "teen" each month.
+As there are also seven weekdays, it is guaranteed that each day of the week has _exactly one_ teenth day each month.

+Now that you understand the concept of a teenth day, you check your calendar.
+You don't have anything planned on the teenth Thursday, so you happily confirm the date with your partner.

+## Instructions

+Your task is to find the exact date of a meetup, given a month, year, weekday and week.

+There are five week values to consider: `first`, `second`, `third`, `fourth`, `last`, `teenth`.

+For example, you might be asked to find the date for the meetup on the first Monday in January 2018 (January 1, 2018).

+Similarly, you might be asked to find:

+- the third Tuesday of August 2019 (August 20, 2019)
+- the teenth Wednesday of May 2020 (May 13, 2020)
+- the fourth Sunday of July 2021 (July 25, 2021)
+- the last Thursday of November 2022 (November 24, 2022)
+- the teenth Saturday of August 1953 (August 15, 1953)

+## Teenth

+The teenth week refers to the seven days in a month that end in '-teenth' (13th, 14th, 15th, 16th, 17th, 18th and 19th).

-If asked to find the teenth Saturday of August, 1953 (or, alternately the "Saturteenth" of August, 1953), we need to look at the calendar for August 1953:
+If asked to find the teenth Saturday of August, 1953, we check its calendar:

 ```plaintext
     August 1953